 The program has been successful in obtaining external research grant funding.
 Federal sponsors include the Substance Abuse and Mental Health Services Administration, the Agency for Healthcare Research and Quality, the National Institutes of Health, the Centers for Disease Control and Prevention, and the Health Resources and Services Administration.

-Center for Prevention, Primary Care & Population Health
+Center for Primary Care, Prevention, & Population Health (C3PH)

-The department is home to the Center for Prevention, Primary Care & Population Health, under the direction of Roger Zoorob, M.D., MPH.
+The department is home to the C3PH, under the direction of Roger Zoorob, M.D., MPH.
 Topics include disease prevention, health disparities, diabetes and obesity, substance use disorders, fetal alcohol spectrum disorders, integrated behavioral health, epidemiology of health, antibiotic stewardship, medical education research, cost-effectiveness and comparative effectiveness research, and maternal and child health.
 We encourage students, residents, fellows, and faculty to develop their skills as investigators by offering research training and mentorship opportunities that lead to career growth and contributions to science including academic publications, presentations, and advocacy.